Logistics Software

 - Start with pain points and priorities.
 Define whether cost-per-shipment, service-level reliability, visibility, or labor productivity is the top constraint today.

 - Set outcome metrics up front.
-Lock 3–5 KPIs you will use to judge success, like on-time delivery, cost-per-stop, planning time, empty miles, and exceptions per route.
+Lock 3–5 KPIs you will use to judge success: on-time delivery, cost-per-stop, planning time, empty miles, and exceptions per route.

 - Map must-have workflows, not just features.
 Confirm the platform can handle your daily reality: multi-node planning, time-window constraints, carrier and fleet constraints, returns, and exception handling.